HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ##### Observations

-- For 6000 concurrent users (WCM - 2400, DAM - 1800, P&P - 1800) and 6 JMeter subordinates, we scaled the core to 3 pods, DAM, Persistence Node, Ring API, and HAProxy to 2 each.
+- For 6000 concurrent users (WCM - 2400, DAM - 1800, P&P - 1800) and 6 JMeter subordinates, the core was scaled to 3 pods, and DAM, Persistence Node, Ring API, and HAProxy were scaled to 2 each.

-- Also Horizontal Pod Autoscaling (HPA) enabled for core, dam, haproxy and ringAPI Pods with thresholds of 50% for CPU utilization and 80% for memory utilization.
+- Horizontal Pod Autoscaling (HPA) was enabled for core, DAM, haproxy, and ringAPI Pods with thresholds of 50% for CPU utilization and 80% for memory utilization.
 HPA test run was executed successfully with no errors.

-- Through Horizontal Pod Autoscaling (HPA) tests we understand that 4 pods of core, dam, haproxy and 3 pods of ringAPI need to get successful run for 6000 concurrent users.
+- Through HPA tests, it was observed that 4 pods of core, DAM, haproxy, and 3 pods of ringAPI must have a successful run for 6000 concurrent users.

 - With this set up proceeded for 10000 Vusers Test.
 Test was executed successfully till 10000 concurrent ramp up.
 At steady state of 10000 concurrent users, we observed few failures due to ringAPI pod going down intermittently.
 Then we scaled ringAPI pods to 4.

-- Finally the test run was successfull with 10000 concurrent users with 4 pods of core, dam, haproxy, ringAPI each.
+- The test run was successful with 10000 concurrent users with 4 pods of core, DAM, haproxy, and ringAPI each.

-#### Stage-3
+#### Stage 3

 ##### Improved response times of individual APIs and conclusion on load for comfortable rendering

-As we observed very high response time for individual API requests, we started tuning core and code improvements in dam in CF219 release.
+As there is a high response time for individual API requests, tuning of core and code improvements in DAM began in CF219.

 ##### DX core tuning and enhancements after 10k concurrent user run

-- LTPA token timeout increased from 120 mins to 480 mins for rendering tests excution
+- LTPA token timeout increased from 120 minutes to 480 minutes for rendering tests excution.

  ![](../../../../images/Core_Tuning_LTPA.png)

-- WCM object cache for rendering updated as per DX performance tuning guide
+- WCM object cache for rendering updated as per DX performance tuning guide.

  ![](../../../../images/Core_WCM_Object_Cache_list.png)

  ![](../../../../images/WCM_Object_Cache_Instances.png)

-- We also updated the abspath, abspathreverse, processing, session, strategy, summary values WCM rendering values as per tuning guide.
+- Updated abspath, abspathreverse, processing, session, strategy, summary values WCM rendering values as per tuning guide.

-- Add new custom property under Resource environment providers > WP CacheManagerService > Custom properties > cacheinstance.com.ibm.wps.resolver.friendly.cache.size
+- Add new custom property under **Resource environment providers > WP CacheManagerService > Custom properties > cacheinstance.com.ibm.wps.resolver.friendly.cache.size**.

  ![](../../../../images/Core_Friendly_Url_Cache.png)

-- JVM Heap size from 3584 -> 4096 ( path - application server -> websphere_portal -> process_definition -> Java Virtual Machine )
+- Adjust JVM Heap size from 3584 to 4096 under **Application servers > WebSphere_Portal > Process_definition > Java Virtual Machine**.

  ![](../../../../images/Core_JVM_Tuning.png)

-- LDAP user cache attributes and search to 10000
+- Set LDAP user cache attributes and search to 10000.

  ![](../../../../images/Core_DX_LDAP_User_Cache.png)

-- jcr.text.search to disable here [As we are not having any search functionality]
+- Disable jcr.text.search under **Resource environment providers > JCR ConfigService Portal Content > Custom properties** because there is no search functionality.

  ![](../../../../images/Core_Tuning_JCR_Text_Search_Disable.png)

-- Also delete search collections in Portal -> Administration -> Search -> Search collections ( both JCRCollection1 and Default Search Collection )
+- Delete search collections in **Portal > Administration > Search > Search collections** (both JCRCollection1 and Default Search Collection).

  ![](../../../../images/Core_Tuning_Delete_Search_Collections.png)

-- Log level changes from info to severe in WAS for in both configuration and run time
+- Log level changes from info to severe in WAS for in both configuration and run time.

  ![](../../../../images/Core_Tuning_Log_Level_Details.png)

  !!!note
-       Please restart all core pods after executing all the tunings steps mentioned above.
+       Restart all core pods after executing all the tunings steps mentioned above.

- - Also DB2 tuning performed by executing DB2 Reorg and Runstats.
+ - DB2 tuning performed by executing DB2 Reorg and Runstats.

-#### Stage-3 Helm Values
+#### Stage-3 Helm values

                                         Requests                Limits
 | Component                     | No of pods | cpu(m)    | memory(Mi) | cpu(m)    | memory(Mi) |